 In positive psychology, there are three main measures, or surveys, that look at strengths.
 These are the Values in Action (VIA) Survey of Character Strengths, Gallup StrengthsFinder 2.0 and CAPP Strengths Profiler.
 These surveys can be taken online, and they generate a report listing an individual’s top strengths.
 Whilst there are differences in these surveys, there is general agreement that strengths are personality traits that have some genetic or naturally occurring components to them.
 Strengths are central to the idea of the pursuit of human excellence.

 A strength in one area of a coach’s life would be present in other areas of that coach’s life, too.
 So, someone whose top strength was social intelligence would use it when coaching his players, when negotiating with his Technical Director and when spending time with his family.
 Although our top strengths are not likely to change much over time, we can develop specific strengths if we invest in them (Biswas-Diener, Kashdan, & Lyubchik, 2016).
-The VIA is the only survey that can be taken for free, and the only one that specifically looks at character, rather than talents or skills (see “figure 1” in full version of this article).
+The VIA is the only survey that can be taken for free, and the only one that specifically looks at character, rather than talents or skills (see “figure 1” below).
 It’s also the most widely researched measure in the academic literature.